renovatebot/renovate/website/docs/dependency-pinning.md

 ## Why pin dependencies?

-You mainly pin versions for certainty, an visibility.
+You mainly pin versions for certainty, and visibility.
 When you have a pinned version of each dependency in your `package.json`, you know exactly which version of each dependency is installed at any time.
 This benefits when upgrading versions as well as when rolling back in case of problems.
 Note: we'll cover lock files later, don't worry.

 #### Upgrading pinned versions